skymavis/waypoint-unity/Assets/Plugins/README.md

-# Waypoint Unity SDK
+# Ronin Waypoint Unity SDK

-The Waypoint Unity SDK lets developers integrate Waypoint into Unity games deployed to mobile platforms (Android and iOS) and desktop platforms (Windows and macOS).
-After the integration, users can sign in to your game with Waypoint and set up a Web3 wallet to interact with the blockchain to send and receive tokens, sign messages, and more.
+The Ronin Waypoint Unity SDK lets developers integrate the account and wallet features of the Ronin Waypoint service into Unity games deployed to mobile platforms (Android and iOS) and desktop platforms (Windows and macOS).
+After the integration, users can sign in to your game with their Ronin Waypoint account and connect their keyless wallet for instant in-game transactions.

-Mobile games use the Waypoint SDK to interact with the Waypoint service through a native WebView.
-Desktop games distributed through Mavis Hub use the Waypoint SDK to interact with the Waypoint service through the Mavis Hub client.
+On mobile platforms, users interact with Ronin Waypoint through a native WebView.
+As for desktop platforms, Ronin Waypoint is accessed through an overlay window provided by the Mavis Hub client.
+Whenever the implementation differs between platforms, this guide specifies the platform-specific steps.

 ## Features